aardappel/lobster/docs/source/memory_management.md

 simply the stack (as a local variable).
 On an implementation level, it is as if you added all the fields of the struct as fields/variables to the parent, so writing `s.x` (where `s` is a struct) is just as cheap as writing `x`.
-The struct dissapears.
+The struct disappears.

 This of course has limitations, in that you're completely dependent on the lifetime of the parent, and that you assign these kinds of struct by